elsdes3/space-mission-negative-sentiment-tweet-identifier/README.md

    ```bash
    make -f Makefile-stream stream-stop
    ```
-8. () Run the Twitter streaming script locally, saving to a local CSV file but not to S3
+8. (optional) Run the Twitter streaming script locally, saving to a local CSV file but not to S3
    ```bash
    make -f Makefile-stream stream-check
    ```